 What Makes Marketing a Planned Gift Effective?

+Our lives have changed a lot in the last few months, but we’ve had the chance to evaluate what’s working and what’s not.
 Professionally, you’ve learned new methods for connecting with planned giving donors, using technology, and getting tasks done when you’re not in the office.
 But the pause also exposed cracks where systems are fractured.

-Organizations that weren’t marketing to donors realized they had no way of knowing who they should call or who might be interested in a conversation.
+We’ve seen this from the marketing perspective.
+Organizations that weren’t marketing to donors realized they had no way of knowing who they should call.
 Organizations that had invested in marketing planned gifts realized their marketing message was too educational, and it didn’t hold up in a crisis.
+Unfortunately, many have had to pause their marketing efforts.
+Now they’re left asking what to do next.

 My advice: don’t go back to doing the same thing if it wasn’t working!